firesurfer/rclcs/README.md

 * ~~String arrays~~
 * ~~Fixed Arrays - Coming soon (probably)~~
 * Preinitialized value -> Not coming soon (This is because C# doesn't allow preinitialised members in structs) At the moment the preinit values are simply ignored
-	* They might be coming with the rewrite of the message generator
 * Sometimes you might have to compile messages twice in order to have them properly compiled.
 (Or just remove the build and install folder)
-* Using Windows.
 * ~~Sending messages from a cpp program to a C# program: (See: https://github.com/eProsima/ROS-RMW-Fast-RTPS-cpp/pull/45)~~

 ## What is critical at the moment